How to Create a Maximalist Home

-I am naturally a very cold person, even in the Sahara desert I would be looking for a blanket to pull over my knees, so having things to snuggle down under is key for me.
+I am naturally a very cold person, so having things to snuggle down under is key for me.
 It has been said that my sofa's are stuffed with cushions; very true and my boys often throw them on the floor so that they can sit down, but this also makes for a fantastic pile in which to dive off the sofa and to build cushion dens so it is a win win for all.

 You can source art from so many places and instagram is full of young companies selling art, enough to feed a shopaholic's addiction for a lifetime.

 I always add wallpaper to my room schemes, usually just as a feature wall, as in this bedroom shot, or covering a fireplace wall.
 I like this to be as dramatic as possible and perhaps a move to far for some of you.
 However, there are a wide variety of wallpapers available and choosing a wood effect one to add some texture to you home would work just as well.